Chandragupta I: Period of reign

-Chandragupta certainly reigned in the first quarter of the 4th century CE, but the exact period of his reign is uncertain.
+Chandragupta certainly reigned in the first quarter of the 4th century, but the exact period of his reign is uncertain.
 His assumption of the title Maharajadhiraja has led to suggestions that he founded the Gupta calendar era, and that the epoch of this era marks his coronation.
-Based on this argument, several historians, including V. A. Smith and P. L. Gupta, date Chandragupta's ascension to 319-320 CE, which they believe to be the beginning of the Gupta era.
+Based on this argument, several historians, including V. A. Smith and P. L. Gupta, date Chandragupta's ascension to 319–320, which they believe to be the beginning of the Gupta era.
 However, this is merely an assumption, and the identity of the founder of the Gupta era is not certain.
 Some historians, such as D. C. Sircar and R. C. Majumdar, theorize that the Gupta era marks the coronation of his son Samudragupta.
 S. R. Goyal theorizes that the era was started by the later king Chandragupta II, but its beginning was dated to Samudragupta's ascension.

 Chandragupta I probably had a long reign, as the Allahabad Pillar inscription suggests that he appointed his son as his successor, presumably after reaching an old age.
 However, the exact period of his reign is debated.

 Various estimates for Chandragupta's reign include: